 Also, have an estate executioner appointed to carry out all the legalities.
 The executioner should settle your estate and get a clearance certificate from the government, which will confirm that there are no pending income taxes.
 This should be done before the estate is distributed, and in doing so, they will protect your beneficiaries from being held liable to any amount you might owe

-$10,000 is always exempted from tax, and the remaining death benefit proceeds are reported on tax returns.
-If, for example, the total amount is $40,000, your beneficiary will report $30,000 to their tax returns.
-This is done by whoever is inheriting, whether it is the spouse, an employee, or the estate if you, as the deceased, hasn’t named any beneficiary.
+The first $10,000 is always exempted from tax, and the remaining death benefit proceeds are reported on tax returns by the estate’s beneficiaries.
+If, for example, the total amount is $40,000, your estate’s beneficiary, which is not the same as a beneficiary declared with a life insurance policy, will report $30,000 to their tax returns.

-Where there are several beneficiaries, the exempted amount should be shared according to their allocated percentages.
+Again to be clear, this would be reported by whomever is inheriting your estate if you, as the deceased, have not named any specific beneficiary on the life insurance policy.
+Where there are several beneficiaries that form part of the estate itself, the exempted amount should be shared according to their allocated percentages.
 For instance, if four recipients are awarded each $10,000 from a lump sum of $ 40,000, each beneficiary will claim a tax exemption of $2,500 (1/4 of $10,000, the exempted amount).

 Schedule a call with one of our financial experts to learn more about Life insurance policies and your Tax Free Death benefit.